 INR: 21390 | Sizes: S / D / K / SK / 90 x 200cm / 140 x 200cm / 160 x 200cm | Depth: 25cm | Turn?: No | Filling: Foam / Memory Foam | Comfort: medium

 If you want to sleep better and feel better too, Leesa has an interesting selling point: for every ten mattresses sold, it’ll donate one to homeless shelters and women’s refuges.
 But you won’t be sacrificing comfort for charity: the Leesa was designed to address the shortcomings of existing memory foam mattresses and uses three different kinds of foam to provide sufficient airflow and bounce.
-Consequently they’re very popular and have good customer reviews.
-If you share with a partner their movements won’t bounce you out of bed, and the mattress does feel like something costing a lot more money.
-There’s a 10 year warranty and a 100-night no-quibble returns policy, and it’s won awards from Which? magazine and the Good Housekeeping Institute for its comfort and quality.
+Consequently, they’re trendy and have good customer reviews.
+If you share with a partner, their movements won’t bounce you out of bed, and the mattress does feel like something costing a lot more money.
+There are a 10-year warranty and a 100-night no-quibble returns policy, and it’s won awards from Which? magazine and the Good Housekeeping Institute for its comfort and quality.

 INR: 15990 | Sizes: S / D / K / SK | Depth: 18cm | Turn?: No | Filling: foam/memory foam | Comfort: medium

-The Dormeo Memory Plus is designed for allergy sufferers: not only does it combine memory foam and Ecocell 3D foam to protect against asthma and mites, but it’s also infused with Aloe Vera extract.
-At 18cm it’s thinner than many mattresses so it might not be ideal for heavier people or slatted bases, but if you like memory foam you’ll enjoy the 3cm of memory foam that’s stitched immediately below the cover.
-Like all memory foam mattresses it’s important to rotate the mattress frequently to avoid semi-permanent dips from appearing, but if you look after it properly there’s a 15 year warranty to guarantee peace of mind as well as a good night’s sleep.
+The SleepyCat Plus Mattress is designed for allergy sufferers: not only does it combine memory foam and Ecocell 3D foam to protect against asthma and mites, but it’s also infused with Aloe Vera extract.
+At 18cm it’s thinner than many mattresses so it might not be ideal for heavier people or slatted bases.
+Still, if you like memory foam, you’ll enjoy the 3cm of memory foam that’s stitched immediately below the cover.
+Like all memory foam mattresses, it’s important to rotate the mattress frequently to avoid semi-permanent dips from appearing.
+Still, if you look after it properly, there’s a 15-year warranty to guarantee peace of mind as well as a good night’s sleep.

 INR: 23099 | Sizes: S / D / K / SK | Depth: 29cm | Turn?: Yes | Filling: pocket springs | Comfort: medium